internetstandards/Internet.nl/documentation/Docker-DNS.md

     example.com.
 TXT	"v=spf1 a -all"	; The "a" mechanism is needed for the mail test (see rfc7208, section-2.3).
     _domainkey.example.com.
 TXT	"v=DKIM1; p="	; empty DKIM to score 100% for this non-sending subdomain that does have SPF "a" mechanism which is needed for mail test.
     _dmarc.example.com.
 TXT	"v=DMARC1; p=reject; sp=reject;"

+    ; optionally set an CAA record to Let's Encrypt (note that if CAA is used, Let's Encrypt must be present) ; example.com.
+CAA 0 issue "letsencrypt.org;"

 The `INTERNETNL_DOMAINNAME` host should also have a working MX and correct FCrDNS.